huyhieupham/Object-Detection-and-Counting-Faster-R-CNN/README.md

 ## Get started

 Training deep neural networks is time-consumming.
 To use this tool directy on unseen videos, you can dowload pre-trained model [here]( https://drive.google.com/open?id=1xNjHc2bLwRc_HkqwtIwIKApP50r0-vOw).
-Putting it into the
+Putting it into the working directory, and performing the inference stage by command: